* MSCI Asia-Pacific index little changed, Nikkei up 0.3 pct

 "The fundamental mood is not bad, but it's hard for investors to find direction on a day where there are no other major catalysts other than a weak yen," said Hikaru Sato, a senior technical analyst at Daiwa Securities in Tokyo.

-Despite lower Treasury yields, the dollar extended overnight gains and was a shade higher at 111.960 yen after briefly rising to a one-month peak of 112.075.
+Despite lower Treasury yields, the dollar extended overnight gains and was firm at 111.800 yen after briefly rising to a one-month peak of 112.075.

-Long-dated Treasury yields dropped to seven-month lows on Monday and the yield curve between five-year notes and 30-year bonds fell to its flattest level since 2007 after the weak U.S. economic data raised concerns about tepid growth and slowing inflation.
+Long-dated Treasury yields dropped to seven-month lows on Monday and the yield curve between five-year notes and 30-year bonds fell to its flattest level since 2007 after the weak U.S. durable goods orders raised concerns about tepid growth and slowing inflation.

 Otherwise, Asian markets lacked strong direction as Wall Street provided few catalysts after the S&P 500 and the Dow closed overnight effectively flat.

 MSCI's broadest index of Asia-Pacific shares outside Japan stood little changed.

 Having made record highs during the past two months on expectations that exporters will post strong earnings, South Korea's KOSPI rose a further 0.3 percent.

 Elsewhere, Shanghai's benchmark index and Australian shares were both down 0.1 percent.